 Archery is recognised as one of the most inclusive and accessible sports there is.
-There are all kinds of adaptations that can be made depending on your disability, and our coaches and instructors are trained in supporting individuals to help them achieve their aims on their archery journey.
+There are all kinds of adaptations that can be made depending on your disability, and our coaches and instructors are trained in supporting you.

 Archery is open to anyone and everyone of all ages and abilities who can benefit from its well-known physical and well-being benefits.
 What’s more, you’ll love the sense of achievement you get when that arrow hits the target!

 Archery clubs shoot outside all year round, however they tend to be on playing fields in the summer and in sports halls in the winter.
 Most ranges have level surfaces and parking on the field near the shooting line, but there may be obstacles to overcome especially in the winter months if shooting outdoors.